 3) Berries and yogurt

 6) Energy balls with nuts and fruit (see recipe below)

-Below I’ll share 5 of my favourite snack recipes.
-Of course, I’ll encourage you to get your kids to help – if you have the patience.
+Below I’ll share some of my favourite snack recipes.
+Of course, if you have the patience, I’ll encourage you to get your kids to help.
 Mom’s mental sanity always comes first!